Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: A Case Study on Traffic Datasets

 \subsection{Discussion}

-Our representation enables enumeration of the types of multiagent interactions that are theoretically possible in traffic domains in a compact and interpretable form.
-Given traffic data, it allows us to extract the subset of those interactions that are empirically likely.
-This can inform the design of algorithmic design, benchmarking and even road networks.

-Our framework can be valuable for characterizing a traffic dataset as it allows us to determine how much support a dataset provides over the space of theoretically possible behavior in a domain.
-Understanding this support may help debugging data-driven approaches (for e.g., prediction and planning) but also guide the process of synthetically generating simulated scenarios to produce diverse datasets.
+Our representation enables enumeration of the classes of multiagent interaction patterns that are \emph{theoretically} possible in a traffic scene in a compact and interpretable form.
+Further, given a traffic dataset, it allows us to extract the subset of interaction patterns that are \emph{empirically} relevant.
+This may inform algorithmic design, benchmarking and even road network design.
+Importantly, our framework can be valuable for characterizing a traffic dataset with respect to the support it provides over the space of theoretically possible behavior in a domain.
+Understanding the support of a dataset is crucial for data-driven approaches~\citep{Roh2020Multimodal,trajectron,bgap} but also for guiding the process of synthetically generating simulated scenarios to produce diverse datasets.

-Our framework is complementary to alternative approaches for characterizing interaction, such as the interactivity score~\citep{tolstaya2021identifying} (mutual information) and distribution-based KL-divergence.
+Our framework is complementary to alternative approaches for characterizing interaction, such as the interactivity score~\citep{tolstaya2021identifying} and distribution-based KL-divergence.
 The Interactivity score may miss crucial interaction events: scores can be large when there is high correlation between two trajectories (e.g., one car following another), but small when trajectories are dissimilar (e.g., cars crossing an intersection).
 In contrast, TC will account for these situations through the consideration of the underlying topological structure.
-Further, our framework may be directly applicable to any traffic dataset~\citep{EttingerWaymoDataset,nuscenes2019,argoverse2019} without additional modifications.
-Thus, it may complement temporal logic approaches for trajectory labeling~\citep{puranic2021learning, LiRGVDKR21} which often require involved and domain-specific mathematical treatment~\citep{SchulzHLWB17}.
+Further, our framework may be directly applicable to any traffic dataset~\citep{EttingerWaymoDataset,nuscenes2019,argoverse2019} and even to alternative domains like pedestrian tracking~\citep{PellegriniESG09} or sports analysis~\citep{sportvu} without additional modifications.
+It may complement temporal logic approaches for trajectory labeling~\citep{puranic2021learning, LiRGVDKR21} which often require involved and domain-specific mathematical treatment~\citep{SchulzHLWB17}.